 The streetlight effect got its name from the following anecdote:

-This original story is attributed to Nasreddin, an Islamic cultural figure:
+While this is the most common version, the original story is often attributed to an older tale about the Sufi sage Nasreddin, an Islamic cultural figure:

 Both stories illustrate our tendency to overfocus on what comes easy at the expense of what makes sense; on the information we have, rather than the information that is hidden from us; on why we're right, instead of why we're wrong.